Hummin' Comin' at 'Cha

-Hummin' Comin' at 'Cha is the debut studio album by American R&B singing group Xscape.
+Hummin' Comin' at 'Cha is the debut studio album by American R&B group Xscape.
 Released on October 12, 1993, by So So Def Recordings (as the label's inaugural release) and Columbia Records, the album produced the singles "Just Kickin' It", "Understanding", "Love on My Mind" and “Tonight”, and peaked at number 17 on the Billboard 200 and number 3 on the U.S. Billboard Top R&B/Hip-Hop albums chart, becoming certified platinum by the RIAA with sales over one million copies sold.